TrentReuben/ttsky-3020t-4-array-multiplier/test/README.md

 ## Hardening a Tiny Tapout Project Locally

 Source: https://www.tinytapeout.com/guides/local-hardening/
+- Before hardening your project locally, Docker Desktop must be launched to run Librelane
 - The source above defines how to test and locally harden the project once the prerequisites are installed and Ubuntu/WSL is setup accordingly.
 This information is also constantly updated hence not provided here based on any changes.